-What Is the Law About Duty to Mitigate?
+What Does the Phrase Duty to Mitigate Mean?

 The Duty to Mitigate Requires the Person Harmed to Take Reasonable Steps to Limit the Harm.
 Failing to Mitigate May Reduce the Sum Recoverable Via Litigation.